personas

 So what do we do about it?

-So here’s an example of what it could look like to bring curiosity to a persona and include the body in the process.
-Let’s say for example that when upset you have a tendency to act like a martyr who frequently acquiesces to others.
-“No, no you go ahead without me” etc. Can you see it as just a protective mechanism you might use to avoid the pain of feeling unappreciated for example?
-Can you learn to catch it and play with being kinder to yourself?
-Instead of a common default self-shaming approach of ‘why am I like this?!’
+Instead of the default self-shaming approach of ‘why am I like this?!’
 Gently recognize that you might be believing a false or outdated story, as in ‘I have always had to give up what I really wanted so that everyone else could be happy.
 This is just who I am now’.
 (Victimhood is a big favorite for the martyr.)
 That story may have felt true in the past.
 But what if you are ready to go after what you want now?
 What if you want to enjoy feeling all the ways in which you are deeply appreciated?
-Then believing that story today is obviously no longer useful.
-So if you catch yourself behaving from that place and manage to zoom out, you’re already ahead of the game.
-Then take a moment and breathe.
-What does it feel like in your body to be ‘martyr’?
-Can you practice accessing your wise adult self to observe this martyr persona with more humor, compassion and curiosity?
-Connect with the emotions of that part rather than rejecting them.
-Walk around the room as a magnified version of them until you laugh out loud.
-Play.
-Allow the true emotions contained there to move freely without judgement.
+Then believing that story today is no longer useful.

-Ultimately we want to live life in healthy relationship with ourselves and others, not get stuck over-analyzing ourselves.
+Ultimately living life in healthy relationship with ourselves and others beats getting stuck over-analyzing ourselves.
 Approaching healing work this way can fast-track your ability to transcend inner limitations.
-Befriending your personas in this way presents an opportunity for you to have them, rather than them having you.

-So try having more fun relating to your parts.
-See if you can enjoy building a friendly relationship with yourself (and others) based on positive intention rather than the unconscious demands of unresolved personas.
 Which leads us back as always to curiosity.
 It’s the key to love.
 Self-love, loving others, creating democracy, it's the key to the whole kingdom.
 Because If you're truly curious, you are open and that means you aren't judging, you're exploring.
 There's equity there.
 And we are all innately equally valuable.
 Babies do not have to prove their value.
 On a human level, equality always.
-People push back on that idea.
-They want rankings.
-Which shouldn't surprise anyone since we’ve lived in a patriarchal culture for long, but I hold onto hope that it can change as more and more people are endeavoring to live more consciously.
-Relating from equity is a superpower for success at the game of life and curiosity is how you win.

 “People thrive in a climate of 100% accountability, where nobody blames or claims victim status.
 100% responsibility is the shift from ‘I was wronged’ to ‘I take full responsibility for events occurring the way they did’.
 From this empowered position, problems can be solved quickly, because time and energy are not squandered in a fruitless attempt to find fault.”